openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/README.md

     -pc                        Optional.
 Enable per-layer performance report.
     -no_show                   Optional.
 Do not show processed video.
     -r                         Optional.
 Output inference results as raw values.
     -u                         Optional.
-List of monitors to show.
+List of monitors to show initially.
 ```

 Running the application with an empty list of options yields an error message.